 Has your income increased? – No matter how wrong you might think it is, a lot of banks will actually charge lower income families a higher interest rate due to their loan being considered “high risk.”
 If your income has increased significantly, you might want to consider if it’s time to refinance your car loan.
 Each bank will have their own guidelines for what qualifies as high risk and they’re not very likely to tell you so be certain that your income has truly increased instead of just a bonus or single payment that raises it for a week or three.

 Has your credit score improved? – Your credit scores will play a huge part in the should I refinance game.
 If you’ve been working on getting out of debt and your credit score has improved, it’s definitely time to try and refinance your car loan.
 A higher credit score often means that you will get a much lower interest rate which means that you’re paying less money out of pocket in the long run.
-Not only that, but you’ll likely get a lower monthly payment each month too meaning that your budget will be eased a bit by lowering your monthly expenses.
+Not only that, but you’ll likely get a lower monthly payment each month too meaning that your budget (Six Dollar Family) will be eased a bit by lowering your monthly expenses.
 I would recommend that your FICO score be above 700 before you make this the sole reason you’re attempting to refinance.
 If you aren’t sure of yours, sites like MyFico offer a way to monitor your FICO score for a fairly affordable cost.